cosyntxd/CHIP8/README.md

 ```
 # Roms
 This is only an emulator, see list of ROMs for CHIP8 [here](https://github.com/loktar00/chip8/tree/master/roms).
-Either launch the program with the option `-r <FILE>.ch8` or drag and drop the file in the window.
+Specify the target ROM by either dragging and dropping the file into the window or running with `chip8 <FILE>`

 # About CHIP-8
 Read about it [here](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#0.0):